iAn-P1nt0/chroncraft/NEXT_STEPS.md

-# Next Steps for ChronoX
+# Next Steps for chroncraft

-Congratulations!
-ChronoX has been successfully generated.
+Congratulations! chroncraft has been successfully generated.
 Here's what to do next:

 ## 1. Install Dependencies